ASP0113 (formerly TransVax™) is a potentially first-in-class investigational DNA vaccine designed to prevent

 (ganciclovir), although other antivirals (i.e., valganciclovir) are used off-label.
 A vaccine that enables the patient's immune system to control CMV reactivation, reducing the risk of complications from antiviral therapy and CMV disease, would provide a valuable therapeutic option for HCT and solid organ transplant (SOT) recipients.

 HCT and SOT recipients represent important populations for the prevention of CMV reactivation and reduction in antiviral therapy.
-Nearly 60,000 HCT procedures will be performed annually in the United States and Europe by 2015, along with about the same number of SOT procedures.
-These populations represent a significant market potential for ASP0113.
+Nearly 60,000 HCT procedures will be performed annually worldwide by 2015, along with about the same number of SOT procedures.
+These populations represent an important commercial opportunity for ASP0113.